ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 ## Configuring dedicated host deployment values
 {: #config-dedicated-hosts-deploy-values}

-To enable dedicated host on a LSF cluster, the following variable needs to be defined:
+To enable a dedicated host on an LSF cluster, the following variable needs to be defined:

 | Dedicated Host variable | Description | Example value |
 | ----- | ----------- | --------------- |